-77 78 79 80 81 to ensure a safe transit.
+77 to ensure a safe transit.
 Ability to adapt to sudden changing conditions (e.g., environmental, mechanical) in order to ensure vessel safety.
-Ability to observe actions and/or response of others to ensure compliance with orders.
-Ability to follow up with others (e.g., personnel, vessels) to ensure predetermined arrangements are carried out.
-Ability to choose and take the appropriate course of action to mitigate an unforeseen event or hazard.
-Ability to apply past experiences to present or future circumstances to ensure mistakes are not repeated.
-82 mistakes are not repeated.
-Ability to assess crew's effectiveness in responding to pilot's orders to ensure safe vessel transit.
+Ability to observe actions and/or response of others to ensure compliance with 78 orders.
+79 Ability to follow up with others (e.g., personnel, vessels) to ensure predetermined arrangements are carried out.
+80 Ability to choose and take the appropriate course of action to mitigate an unforeseen event or hazard.
+81 Ability to apply past experiences to present or future circumstances to ensure mistakes are not repeated.
+82 Ability to assess crew's effectiveness in responding to pilot's orders to ensure safe vessel transit.

 CONTENT AREA SUBAREA ASSOCIATED KSAPC IV.
-Docking, Undocking, & A. A nchorage 63 Knowledge of factors that affect anchoring of a vessel to ensure its safety.
+Docking, Undocking, & A. Anchorage 63 Knowledge of factors that affect anchoring of a vessel to ensure its safety.
 Anchorage 65 Ability to assess potential hazards at local anchorages to ensure safety of vessel.
-(38%) - Initiate or 66 Ability to carry out anchoring procedures while vessel is moving, mooring, or in terminate transit; 00 emergency situations to ensure vessel safety. approach or depart 67 Knowledge of various navigation techniques to precisely anchor a vessel under dock. various conditions. ocking and Indocking 68 Knowledge of acceptable protocol and etiquette for radio communication to ensure proper docking and undocking of vessel.
+(38%) - Initiate or Ability to carry out anchoring procedures while vessel is moving, mooring, or in terminate transit; emergency situations to ensure vessel safety. approach or depart 67 Knowledge of various navigation techniques to precisely anchor a vessel under dock. various conditions.
+B. Docking and Knowledge of acceptable protocol and etiquette for radio communication to ensure Undocking proper docking and undocking of vessel.
 69 Knowledge of the effect of existing traffic conditions on departure/arrival times to ensure safe transit.
-70 Knowledge of capabilities and limitations of different types of tugboats to safely dock and undock the vessel.
-73 Knowledge of various methods to determine distances, speed, and position of own vessel and of vessels in close proximity.
-74 Knowledge of environmental conditions (e.g., current, wind) for approach to berth in order to safely dock and undock vessel.
+Knowledge of capabilities and limitations of different types of tugboats to safely dock and undock the vessel.
+Knowledge of various methods to determine distances, speed, and position of own vessel and of vessels in close proximity.
+Knowledge of environmental conditions (e.g., current, wind) for approach to berth in order to safely dock and undock vessel.